 COVID-19 (Corona Virus) Practice Update

 We would like to thank you all for adjusting to the changes made at the practice in light of COVID.
+The practice remains open to patients.
 We would like to advise you of the following at the practice.

 When asked to attend the practice:

 - You will not be able to enter the practice without an appointment or asked to attend.

 - You must wear a face covering.
 If you are exempt from wearing one the receptionist will ask to see proof of this and make the GP aware of the reasons why.